What is Research Data Management?

 Research Data Management means the storage, curation, preservation and provision of continuing access to digital research data.
 These pages will help you plan, organise, access, and preserve & share your electronic research data, in whatever form they take.

 Do you know what your funder expects from you?
-In our planning guidance you will learn more about the Data Lifecycle, data management plans, have a look at the data management plan library and you can check funder expectations.
+In our planning guidance you will learn more about the Data Lifecycle, data management plans, and you can check funder expectations.
 There is also a dedicated webpage on EPSRC data expectations.

 With a little planning, you can make your data files easy to store, find and reuse.
 Lean more in our guides on data storage, file formats, naming files and folders, documentation and metadata, and backup and security.